PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 ```

 Once you make these changes and save them, reload bolographic displays with `/hd reload`.
 You can then tweak the position of the HolographicDisplays so they are just centered on the mine, and keep reloading until you get it right.
 The X and Z axis should be x.5 and z.5, or "point 5", or half blocks to exactly center them.
 First get them centered on the mine, you can walk around the mine to confirm it looks centered.
 Then move each one up, or down, as needed.
-With the results looking like the following...
+With the results looking like the following:

 <img src="images/prison_docs_101_setting_up_mines_18.png" alt="One block Holographs" title="One block Holographs" width="600" />

 Now to complete this mine, let's enable auto manager.
 We can do that by turning on Auto Manager for all of our mines, or we can just add a few ore entries to our OP pick.
 For this example, let's go with the lore.
 Enter these commands (assuming you have Essentials installed).
 Using `/prison autofeatures` command to review the correct names for the lore.
 Please note for this example I'm using 100% since no numbers are specified with these Lore names.

+It should be noted that Prison's Auto Features is currently in a state of development and may change with how these settings should be applied.
+Efforts will be made to keep these instructions up to date, but they may be missed.
+If you notice that this has happened, then please contact RoyalBlueRanger on the discord server and he will get this corrected. ###  Auto Features are not needed to demonstrate this one block mine, but it does illustrate a few more capabilities that exist within Prison and how a few settings can provide a different experience.

 ```
 /prison autofeatures